 Dinosaur feather evolution trapped in Canadian amber.
 15 September 2011Last updated at 18:22 A wide array of different feather shapes was captured in the same place within just a few years Samples of amber in western Canada containing feathers from dinosaurs and birds have yielded the most complete story of feather evolution ever seen.
 Library of alexandria.

+Dino-era Mammal the "Jurassic Mother" of Us All?
 A tiny, shrew-like creature of the dinosaur era might have been, in a sense, the mother of us all.
 Named the "Jurassic mother from China" (Juramaia sinensis), the newfound fossil species is the earliest known ancestor of placental mammals—animals, such as humans, that give birth to relatively mature, live young—according to a new study.
-The 160-million-year-old specimen pushes back fossil evidence for the evolutionary split between the placental and marsupial lineages by 35 million years.
+Homo Erectus travelled the high seas.
+Early manlike creatures may have been smarter than we think.

 The tunnel had apparently been sealed off around 1,800 years ago.
 Researchers of Mexico's National University made the finding with a radar device.
 Egyptian pyramids found by infra-red satellite images.
 Seventeen lost pyramids are among the buildings identified in a new satellite survey of Egypt.

 More than 1,000 tombs and 3,000 ancient settlements were also revealed by looking at infra-red images which show up underground buildings.
 Secret History. © Karen L.